LukeHeuser/notes/Java/what is Java.md

 * This is what allows Java to be executed on any OS

 ### Just-In-Time (JIT) Compiler
-The JIT compiler compiles bytecode into native machine code can be executed directly by the CPU.
+The `JIT Compiler` compiles bytecode into native machine code that can then be executed directly by the CPU.
+This happens during the execution of a program.
+Hence the name..
+The JIT compiler dyanimcally generates machine code for frequently used bytecode sequences in Java applications.
+This process is effecient but can cost in memory usage.
+The JIT compiler is tuned for long-running applications.
+Typically those found on servers.

+`-Xquickstart`: A command-line option that can be used to improve the performance of a short-running application

 ## Java Interpreter
 The `java Interpreter` examines and executes the `Source Code` line-by-line rather than first parsing like the `Java Compiler`.
 If an error is found, it is highlighted and the code is halted until it is fixed.
 Once fixed, the interpreter continues to execute.